The Perfect 10-Day Europe Trip for Indian Travellers: Practical Itinerary

 Here’s a more practical breakdown:

 - May–June (Pre-peak sweet spot): This is the most balanced time to visit Europe.
 Pleasant weather, long daylight hours, and relatively manageable crowds.
-Ideal for a first-time Europe itinerary 10 days.
+Ideal for a first-time Europe itinerary of 10 days.

-- July–August (Peak season): Europe is at its liveliest at this time, but also at its most expensive and crowded.
+- July–August (peak season): Europe is at its liveliest at this time, but also at its most expensive and crowded.
 You can expect long queues, packed trains, and surge pricing during these months.

 - September (Underrated winner): Europe in September has slightly cooler weather, fewer crowds, and better pricing.
 It is considered one of the smartest months to travel.